navjotsinghprince/The-Dart-Professional/README.md

 ## Contact
-If you discover any question within The Professional, please send an e-mail to Navjot via [contact@navjotsinghprince.com](mailto:contact@navjotsinghprince.com).
+If you discover any question within The Dart Professional, please send an e-mail to Navjot via [contact@navjotsinghprince.com](mailto:contact@navjotsinghprince.com).
 Your all questions will be answered.

 ## Buy Me A Coffee! :coffee: